mhberro/mywebsite/content/home/experience.md

   A healthcare services company that identifies and recoups overpayments to providers
   Achievements:

-  * Currently building the infrastructure to automate the ingestion and transformation of data from an Azure Data Lake Store into HMS servers using the Azure-SSIS integration runtime in Azure Data Factory
+  * Built an ETL pipeline that ingested and transformed 1 billion rows of data monthly from an Azure Data Lake Store into HMS servers using Azure Data Factory
+  * Programmed a healthcare graphical model using Spark and Scala that performs a random walk with restart (RWR) algorithm on the graph to find patients with the most similarities to a target patient
   * Provided subject matter expertise on six separate MSSQL subsystems responsible for onboarding client data to different HMS data warehouses that, combined, account for approximately 40% of HMS’s total revenue stream
   * Streamlined and automated an ETL process, using SSIS and performance centric SQL programming paradigms, that onboards data from HMS clients into HMS servers, reducing previous load times by 75%
   * Provided multiple database performance tuning and optimization lectures to developers in a classroom setting, providing an in-depth view of clustered and nonclustered indexes from a data structure perspective along with other SQL Server insights
-  * Initiated, designed, created, tested, and deployed company-wide a WPF software application that’s written in C# and uses an MVVM design pattern that links to SQL Server databases using Entity Framework and displays data via XAML, reducing each employee’s man hours by 50 hours/week
+  * Self-Initiated, designed, created, tested, and deployed company-wide a WPF application, using C# and SQL, that grants vetted users the ability to update healthcare claim data without writing SQL queries, reducing each programmer’s hours by 65%
   * Led an initiative with multiple departments to architect a claim tracking system that provides account managers with a MicroStrategy dashboard detailing the movement of claim data throughout HMS servers, providing business with a layer of transparency that drastically reduced client abrasion
   * Built, using Python and sklearn, a network-based model that uses the Louvain algorithm and Markov chain to create communities of super nodes consisting of high-risk claims, ranking the network of claims according to a measure each claim’s steady-state